 Discovering Layer 2 network links using the Bridge Forwarding table requires a special algorithm.
 To discover Links an algorithm based on a scientific paper with the title Topology Discovery for Large Ethernet Networks is implemented.
 The gathered information is used to classify Links in macLink and bridgeLink.
 A macLink represents a Link between a workstation or server identified by a mac address.
 A bridgeLink is a connection between backbone ports.
 A Shared Segment is a connection among workstations or servers (several mac addresses) and backbone ports (for example devices connected via an hub).
-A bridgeLink is a a shared segment with only two bridge backbone ports.
-A macLink is a shared segment with only a bridge port and only one mac address.
+A \bridgeLink is a a shared segment with only two bridge backbone ports.
 A Broadcast Domain is a collection of Shared Segment baed on common set of mac addresses.